FRRouting/frr/doc/user/ripd.rst

    1.

-   Disabling RIPv1 by specifying version 2 is STRONGLY encouraged, :ref:`RIP_Authentication`.
+   Disabling RIPv1 by specifying version 2 is STRONGLY encouraged, :ref:`rip-authentication`.
 This may become the default in a future release.

    Default: Send Version 2, and accept either version.